datacommonsorg/tools/bigtable_automation/gcf/README.md

 ## Background

-This directory contains the Google Cloud Function involved in BT cache generation, with entry point `BTImportController`.
+This directory contains the Google Cloud Function involved in BT cache generation.
 The Cloud Function first gets notified by a Borg pipeline, via `init.txt`, when the cache files have been uploaded to GCS.
 As a result, it creates a new BT table, scales-up the node-limit (for faster loads, only on base cache), kicks off the [CsvImport Dataflow job](https://github.com/datacommonsorg/tools/tree/master/bigtable_automation/java/dataflow) and registers `launched.txt`.